-3. PROPOSED FISHERIES EARLY WARNING AND EMERGENCY REPONSE (FEWER)
+3 PROPOSED FISHERIES EARLY WARNING & EMERGENCY RESPONSE (FEWER)

 FEWER must make valuable contributions within a national collaborative framework for DRM.
-It is proposed that it does do so through geographically-targeted mobile phone-based early warning tools, as independently recommended by ECLAC36, as well as through web portals for the different categories of agents.
+It is proposed that it does do so through geographically-targeted mobile phone-based early warning tools, as independently recommended by ECLAC (2017)36, as well as through web portals for the different categories of agents.
 The FEWER software requirements specifications (SRS) sets out, among other things, relevant acronyms and abbreviations, purpose, background, scope, information and user classes, functional requirements, product perspective, system and user interfaces, hardware and software requirements and assumptions regarding user characteristics and usability.
 It also includes sample use cases and FEWER CAP templates.
 The SRS has been shared with participants of the country visit and other key stakeholders in June 2017.
-Readers of the FEWER St. Vincent and the Grenadines country proposal are directed to the SRS for detailed proposals for the software product.
+Readers of the FEWER Dominica country proposal are directed to the SRS for detailed proposals for the software product.